aquasecurity/tfsec/CONTRIBUTING.md

 - [#tfsec on AquaSec Slack](https://slack.aquasec.com): Come and talk over any questions/suggestions you have with us on Slack!
 - [tfsec documentation](https://aquasecurity.github.io/tfsec/latest/): General usage documentation and rule information.

+## PR Checklist

+- Ensure the build passes locally first with `make pr-ready`.
+- Add a brief description of your change.
+- Link to the issue which the PR resolves.
+Please [create one](https://github.com/aquasecurity/tfsec/issues/new/choose) if necessary.
+- Prefix your PR title with one of `fix:`, `feat:`, `chore:`, `docs:` as described in [Conventional Commits](https://www.conventionalcommits.org/).
+- For bonus points, include a gif to maintain reviewer morale.

 ## :book: Guide: Adding New Rules

 If you have any questions/suggestions about the below, please get in touch!
 If you get stuck at any point we'd be happy to chat, assist or pair-program with you to get your rule merged.
 The below may look daunting, but many steps can often be skipped or are simpler than the volume of text makes them look at first glance.
 Don't be afraid to get stuck in and ask us for help if required!